AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 afl-clang-lto is still work in progress.

 Known issues:
-  * Anything that llvm11 cannot compile, afl-clang-lto can not compile either - obviously
+  * Anything that llvm 11 cannot compile, afl-clang-lto can not compile either - obviously
   * Anything that does not compile with LTO, afl-clang-lto can not compile either - obviously

 Hence if building a target with afl-clang-lto fails try to build it with llvm11